SAP/ui5-typescript/README.md

 ## Other Deliverables

 * There are also type definitions describing the manifest.json files.
 They are published inside [@ui5/manifest](https://www.npmjs.com/package/@ui5/manifest) on npm.
+They would only be useful, though, wehn you write code interacting with `manifest.json` content.

 ## Other Resources

+While the already mentioned UI5 TypeScript [tutorial](https://github.com/SAP-samples/ui5-typescript-tutorial) is the best starting point and [its recording](https://www.youtube.com/watch?v=CRKNIiXZN6U) also comes with a short introduction to TypeScript and how it is transpiled in UI5 apps, there are other not yet mentioned resources which provide partly complementary content:

-* The UI5con 2021 session on TypeScript ([recording available at YouTube](https://www.youtube.com/watch?v=5jfHNKQ48w8)) explains and demonstrates the overall approach for TypeScript and UI5
+* The UI5con 2021 session on TypeScript ([recording available at YouTube](https://www.youtube.com/watch?v=5jfHNKQ48w8)) explains and demonstrates the overall approach for TypeScript and UI5 but is outdated regardign the build pipeline setup.
 * The ["UI5 NewsCast" Podcast session #27 ("Bringing TypeScript to UI5")](https://podcast.opensap.info/ui5-newscast/2022/06/29/ui5-newscast-027-bringing-typescript-to-ui5/) explains background, history and the work being done in UI5 for TypeScript support.
 * Blog post by Volker Buzek: [How to debug a CAP app with UI5 TypeScript UI component with VS Code](https://blogs.sap.com/2021/11/16/debug-a-cap-app-with-ui5-typescript-ui-component-with-vs-code/)
 * Blog post series "My first experience with TypeScript in UI5" by Wouter Lemaire: